weRbelgium/rbelgium/content/post/2022-01-17-announcement-tabnet/index.md

 title: Announcing Tabnet
 ---

-On Thursday, 3 February 2022 we are welcoming Christophe Regouby to RBelgium during an online meetup: [https://www.meetup.com/RBelgium/events/282452150/](https://www.meetup.com/RBelgium/events/282452150/)!
+On Thursday, 3 February 2022 we are welcoming Christophe Regouby to RBelgium during an online meetup! [https://www.meetup.com/RBelgium/events/282452150/](https://www.meetup.com/RBelgium/events/282452150/)

 Christophe will present us: The [tabnet](https://cran.r-project.org/package=tabnet) R package, or how to outperform XGBoost and LightGBM on tabular data, relying on [torch](https://torch.mlverse.org).
 Google's TabNet is a state of the art modeling architecture for tabular data that enables interpretability and performance ([see paper](https://arxiv.org/abs/1908.07442)).